Changing a court order for debt

 If you can't afford to pay anything at all, your case will be referred to a judge, who will decide what to do at a hearing.
 It's better to ask for a hearing yourself, so that you have the chance to put your case to the court.
 There's space on form N244 for you to do this.

-You can download court forms from Her Majesty's Courts and Tribunals Service website.
+You can download court forms on GOV.UK.

 For more information about working out your finances and drawing up a financial statement, you can use our online budgeting tool.